QuTech-Delft/cQASM-spec/README.md

 For quantum gates, the condition can also be another qubit.
 This turns the gate into a controlled gate.
 However, since a qubit can also be used as a boolean representing its latest measurement, this requires disambiguation using the subscript notation:

-    c-z     ctrl_qubit, qubit   # Conditionally-executed Z based on
+    c-z     ctrl_qbit, qbit     # Conditionally-executed Z based on
                                 #   ctrl_qubit's latest measurement
-    c-z     ctrl_qubit.b, qubit # Same as above, but more explicit c-z     ctrl_qubit.q, qubit # Controlled phase
+    c-z     ctrl_qbit.b, qbit   # Same as above, but more explicit c-z     ctrl_qbit.q, qbit   # Controlled phase

 Nesting `c-` is allowed, for instance:

-    c-c-x   a, b, qubit         # Perform X gate if a and b are true
+    c-c-x   a, b, qbit          # Perform X gate if a and b are true

 You can of course also do

-    c-x a && b, qubit
+    c-x a && b, qbit

 but this expands to

     boolean temp
     land a, b -> temp
-    c-x temp
+    c-x temp, qbit

 during expression synthesis.
 You can also mix qubit control and boolean conditions.